 - Shake well before use.

-- Chew well before swallowing.
+- Have your child chew well before swallowing.

 Tablets and capsules:

-- Swallow tablet whole.
-Do not chew, break, or crush.
+- Have your child swallow whole.
+Do not let your child chew, break, or crush.

-- Take with a full glass of water.
+- Give this drug with a full glass of water.

-- If you take this drug on a regular basis, take a missed dose as soon as you think about it.
+- Give a missed dose as soon as you think about it.

-- If it is close to the time for your next dose, skip the missed dose and go back to your normal time.
+- If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.

-- Do not take 2 doses at the same time or extra doses.
+- Do not give 2 doses at the same time or extra doses.

 - Protect from heat.